isedwards/kb/linux/cron.md

 - /var/spool/cron/crontabs/
 - /etc/cron.*/

-Also, make sure you leave a blank line at the end of your crontab files, otherwise folklore laments that you may be silently torpedoed.
+Also, make sure you leave a blank line at the end of your crontab files and ensure the files are not writable by group/other, otherwise folklore laments that you may be silently torpedoed.

 Ansible
 =======